Apachi1337/my-devops-journey/Bash/Bash Assignments/Scripts/Arithmetic.md

    - The pipeline `echo "scale=2; $num1 / $num2" | bc` sends the calculation to bc.

-4. Displays Results → Outputs formatted calculations with echo.
+4. Displays Results → Outputs formatted calculations with `echo`.

 ---